TrackerSB/IEEEAITestChallenge2021/deliverable1/README.md

 The script implementing this test case can be found at [[14]](https://github.com/TrackerSB/IEEEAITestChallenge2021/blob/master/deliverable1/test_case_01/lane_change.py).
 The video is available [[13]](https://youtu.be/cIlf7DXdoPw) instead.

-### Forcing the Initial Conditions on the Ego Car

-While working on Deliverable 1, we realized that most of the available tests and examples assume that the ego and non-ego vehicles are stationary at the beginning of each test.
-This setup is sensible to test most of the behaviors of the ego-car but cannot be used to test all of them.
-For example, it is hard (or even impossible) to test safety-critical situations like driving too fast in front of a stop sign or driving too closely to the heading car without taking the control away from the self-driving software.
-Therefore, we propose and implement a way to test the ego-car under "non-stationary" initial conditions.

-In essence, our tests connect the required Apollo modules except for "Control" at the beginning of the execution and set a destination point.
-This way, Apollo can start perceiving the environment and planning a trajectory, but the ego-cart cannot move autonomously.
-Next, the tests control the ego-car and drive it until the execution conditions match the expected initial conditions of the test (e.g., the ego-car speed is above the speed limit).
-At this point, the tests release the control and let Apollo drive the ego-car to the destination (while potentially dealing with critical situations).

-To illustrate this idea, we implemented [[15]](https://github.com/TrackerSB/IEEEAITestChallenge2021/blob/master/deliverable1/test_case_01/test_case_01.py#L163).
-A video that illustrates this idea is available [[16]](https://youtu.be/MbU8xZx-Sc8).

 ### Generating Tests From Abstract Scenarios

 Test Case 06 is about demonstrating how we can generate concrete tests from abstract scenarios.
 To do so, we first devised an abstract scenario in which a pedestrian walks straight over a crosswalk and the ego-car approaches that crosswalk.
 The task for the ego-car is to avoid hitting the pedestrian while passing over the crosswalk.